Crate nom

 §Parser combinators

 Parser combinators are an approach to parsers that is very different from software like lex and yacc.
-Instead of writing the grammar in a separate syntax and generating the corresponding code, you use very small functions with a very specific purpose, like “take 5 bytes”, or “recognize the word ‘HTTP’”, and assemble then in meaningful patterns like “recognize ‘HTTP’, then a space, then a version”.
+Instead of writing the grammar in a separate syntax and generating the corresponding code, you use very small functions with very specific purposes, like “take 5 bytes”, or “recognize the word ‘HTTP’”, and assemble them in meaningful patterns like “recognize ‘HTTP’, then a space, then a version”.
 The resulting code is small, and looks like the grammar you would have written with other parser approaches.

 This gives us a few advantages: